 When found in infants and children, hearing loss diagnosis requires appropriately fitted hearing aids, FM systems, and specialized equipment.
 It is critical to diagnose hearing loss as early as possible by your trained audiologist.

-Dr. Jodi Haberstock and Dr. Kristen Molnar have experience and training in rehabilitating children and infants with hearing loss after thorough testing.
+Audiologists Jodi Haberstock, Kristen Molnar, and Rachel Krauss, all of whom are doctors of audiology, have experience and training in rehabilitating children and infants with hearing loss after thorough testing.
 Since young children cannot tell us what they like or don’t like, we need to rely on other techniques to appropriately fit young children with hearing aids.
 Children and infants learn language by listening to those around them, and the early years are critical in developing language skills.
 If children have hearing deficiencies, they must be treated early in life.
 Children with even mild hearing loss will be at a disadvantage in learning language skills, which will result in academic disadvantages.